 These antennals have a huge body, devoid of scales which seems mishappen because covered in warts.
 They can grow to 40 cm.

-- The colouration, browny yellow, is variable in function of the habitat, mimic obligations.
+The colouration, browny yellow, is variable according to the habitat, mimic obligations.
 The senegalensis species is recognizable due to a large black marking haloed with light located on the base of the rear dorsal fin.